Basic sciences researchers represent multiple divisions and illustrate our missions of building an outstanding research workforce for the future.

 The Diabetes and Obesity Research Center

 The Diabetes and Obesity Research Center was established to investigate the origin, prevention and treatment of diabetes and associated conditions (including obesity, hyperlipidemia, hypertension and atherosclerosis).
-Thomas A. Buchanan, MD, shares the leadership role in developing this important multidisciplinary research program with Michael Goran, PhD, from the Department of Preventive Medicine.
+Thomas A. Buchanan, MD, shares the leadership role in developing this important multidisciplinary research program with Michael Goran, PhD, from the Department of Population and Public Health Sciences.

 The Gehr Family Center for Implementation Health Systems Science